 Analytics - Measure and analyze your social data in the Analytics section of the dashboard.
-Create reports, customize the data with Boards, and check in on the Overview of your social media performance.
+Create reports, customize the data with Reports, and check in on the Overview of your social media performance.

 Analytics points - Analytics points are used for creating reports in Classic Analytics.
 Reports are built with different modules that display specific data, and each one has a point value.
 When a report is created, it will use up a certain number of points depending on the modules included.